Relieve eye strain

 They tend to be hidden out of sight rather than displayed on hotbars.
 On Macbook, you can adjust it under the Night Shift function and on Windows 10 system, find it under Night Light.

-For those who prefer not to mess with the screen colours, you can also consider PC lenses that reflect blue light such those from Owndays.
-Contact lens wearers can check out the ACUVUE’s transition lenses which filters out both blue light and UV rays.
+For those who prefer not to mess with the screen colours, you can also consider PC lenses that reflect blue light such as those from Owndays.
+Contact lens wearers can check out the ACUVUE’s transition lenses which filter out both blue light and UV rays.

 This simple technique only requires you to rub your palms together for some warmth and then lightly press them over your eyes.
 Release your hands once your eyes feel less strained.